 - Missing out on food and being hungry later

 - Because of the extended mealtime, the food may become cold/soaked or not enough for the last group of children.
-For example, lunch could get cold therefore leaving the last few children with a loss of appetite having to eat cold food and the kitchen was busy to prepare arvo tea.
+For example, lunch could get cold therefore leaving the last few children with a loss of appetite having to eat cold food and the kitchen was busy preparing arvo tea.

 - Children may not have enough nutrition if they chose to continue their activities without eating food, or they may overeat food and become overweight.